Shivani-Mishra16/Pizza-Sales-Analysis-SQL-Project-/README.md

 # Pizza-Sales-Analysis-SQL-Project-
 **PROJECT OVERVIEW**

 This project focuses on analyzing pizza sales data using SQL to uncover meaningful business insights.
-By working with structured datasets, the project demonstrateshow SQL queries can be used to explore customer behavior, sales trends, and revenue genration.
+By working with structured datasets, the project demonstrates how SQL queries can be used to explore customer behavior, sales trends, and revenue generation.

 The goal is to understand how a pizza business operates by analyzing orders, pizza types, sizes, quantities, and pricing data.